Erik Johnson after leaving Avalanche for Buffalo: 'People know the Sabres are coming'

-A return to Colorado was always Erik Johnson's preference after injuries caused the Avalanche to lose to the Seattle Kraken in seven games during the first round of the recent Stanley Cup Playoffs.
+A return to Colorado was always Erik Johnson's preference after an Avalanche team decimated by injuries lost to the Seattle Kraken in seven games during the first round of the recent Stanley Cup playoffs.

+Suddenly, the Sabres have a surplus of nine defensemen on an NHL contract next season: Dahlin, Power, Johnson, Clifton, Mattias Samuelsson, Henri Jokiharju, Ilya Lyubushkin, Riley Stillman and Jacob Bryson.
+Adams and his staff have months to decide when and how to create room on the roster.

-Johnson endured a long, painful rebuild that eventually brought the Avalanche a Stanley Cup last summer.
-His impact on their young players, particularly defensemen like Cale Makar and Bowen Byram, will last long after his departure.
+Johnson endured a long, painful rebuild that eventually brought the Avalanche a Stanley Cup in 2022.
+His impact on their young players, particularly defensemen such as Cale Makar and Bowen Byram, will last long after his departure.

 The Avalanche wanted to move in a different direction, though, and once free agency began Saturday, Johnson received "five or six" offers through his agent, Pat Brisson.
 Johnson, now 35 years old, decided to survey a few of his teammates in Colorado to hear their opinion on where he will play next season.